 Incomplete Grade Request Form

-This form is to be used when adding a course or changing sections after the deadline to add a course.
+This form is to be used when adding a course, moving sections or changing credit hours after the deadline to add a course.

 Late Course Change Form

-Undergraduate students enrolled in a degree program at the U of I are not required to complete a minor for degree certification.
+Undergraduate students enrolled in a degree program at Illinois are not required to complete a minor for degree certification.
 However, many find this a desirable opportunity to study at some depth in a subject matter of additional interest to their major field of study.
 To officially pursue a minor on this campus, students must be aware of the information and follow the procedures outlined by the Provost.

-ACES student who would like to add a minor to their degree program can fill out this form with the help of the minor advisor.
-Once signed by both student and the minor advisor, forms should be emailed or dropped off in 128 Mumford Hall.
+Students who would like to add a minor to their degree program can fill out this form with the help of the minor advisor.

 ACES students who intend to drop their minor from their degree need to fill out this minor drop form.